Sharing is caring!

 It’s rich, creamy, and spicy.
 You have morsels of golden crisped pork belly, smoky taro leaves, and creamy coconut whipped all together with spicy chilies.
 It’s full of Filipino goodness!

-Taro leaves are high in calcium oxalate, which can cause itchiness if the leaves aren't washed or cooked properly.
-Drying the leaves typically helps eliminate the "itchy" sensation.
-I also recommend avoiding stirring the taro leaves during the first 15 - 20 minutes of cooking to further combat any itchiness.
+Taro leaves are high in calcium oxalate, which can cause itchiness if the leaves aren’t washed or cooked properly.
+Drying the leaves typically helps eliminate the u0022itchyu0022 sensation.
+I also recommend avoiding stirring the taro leaves during the first 15 – 20 minutes of cooking to further combat any itchiness.

 Filipino Laing, or Laing na Gabi, is unique because it uses dried taro leaves, which can cause an itchy sensation if not prepared or cooked properly.
 Luckily, it’s easy to avoid with simple tips!